Katharine Ellis

 Katharine Ellis, FBA, MAE is a British musicologist and academic, specialising in music history.
 Since 2017, she has been the 1684 Professor of Music at the University of Cambridge.
 She previously taught at the Open University, at Royal Holloway, University of London and at the School of Advanced Study, University of London, before serving as Stanley Hugh Badock Professor of Music at the University of Bristol (2013–2017).

 Early life and education

 Ellis studied at University College, Oxford, graduating with Bachelor of Arts (BA) and Doctor of Philosophy (DPhil) degrees.
 She also studied the violin at the Guildhall School of Music.
+Her DPhil was awarded in 1991 for a doctoral thesis titled "La revue et gazette musicale de Paris, 1834-1880: the state of music criticism in mid nineteenth-century France".

 Academic career

 Ellis's first post in her academic career was as a junior research fellow in French studies at St Anne's College, Oxford Then, from 1991 to 1994, she lectured with the Open University.
 In 1994, she joined Royal Holloway, University of London as a lecturer.
 She was additionally the inaugural Director of the Institute of Musical Research, which was then based at the School of Advanced Study, University of London, between February 2006 and July 2009.

 In 2013, Ellis joined the University of Bristol as its next Stanley Hugh Badock Professor of Music.
 She gave her inaugural lecture on 13 February 2014.
 In August 2016, it was announced that she would be the next 1684 Professor of Music at the University of Cambridge, in succession to Nicholas Cook.
 She took up the chair in June 2017, and was also elected a Fellow of Selwyn College, Cambridge.